The holidays are fast approaching. Time to hit the road to visit friends and family. Your shopping list is ready to go and your plans are set.

 Your senior requires more planning.
-The Humane Society suggests you talk to your veterinarian if you have any doubts about whether or not it’s appropriate to travel with your pet.
+The Humane Society suggests you talk to your veterinarian at your local Houston vet hospital if you have any doubts about whether or not it’s appropriate to travel with your pet.
 Make sure your animal is up to date on all vaccinations and in good health before you leave.
 And consider a medical exam, well in advance, to make sure your pet gets the thumbs up to travel.
 Some vets might prescribe a sedative or tranquilizer for the trip. *Make sure to never give your pet a drug not prescribed by a veterinarian.

 If you plan to leave your pet at home:

 Of course, it’s hard to find a reliable friend or family member to watch your pets at holiday time, since most of them are doing what you’re doing, traveling to visit friends and family.
 So, consider a professional pet sitter while you’re away.
 While it’s more costly than bringing them along, the peace of mind knowing your pet is snuggled safely at home in their bed, will leave you to enjoy your holiday and have one less thing to worry about.
 While a professional pet sitter might be the best solution, if it’s your first time, here are some important things to consider:

 - It’s best to get a referral from friends or family.

 - Leave them with your vet contact info and emergency numbers.